Full disclosure: I’m a bit of a control freak.

 Setting up automatic bill pay was one of my biggest hold-ups.

 I felt like I would completely lose control and awareness of our spending and discretionary expenses by not tracking and paying everything by hand, directly out of my checking account.

-Automating our bill pay has been a huge relief.
+Automating our bill payments has been a huge relief.

 I still make sure to budget for the bills, but not having to worry about which ones need to be paid and when has made life so much easier.